What is Nursing Home Abuse and Neglect?

 It Could Happen to You or Your Loved Ones

 In just a two year span, 1 in 3 nursing homes in the United States violated federal standards enacted to protect nursing home residents.
+Unfortunately, Kansas City is no exception.
 During the same time period, 1 in 10 nursing homes received citations for causing elderly residents serious injury or death.
 A recent study investigated nursing home abuse and neglect rates by interviewing 2,000 nursing home residents.
 An alarming 44% of those interviewed reported physical abuse directed towards themselves or other residents.
 Even more startling, 95% of those interviewed reported neglect at the nursing home they resided in.
 In the year prior to the study, over 50% of the nursing home staff admitted to mistreating (physical violence, mental abuse, neglect) older patients.
 Two thirds of the incidents involved neglect.